Content Map Terms

 Babies are curious and can easily and quickly find themselves in harm’s way.
 It’s important to create a safe space for your baby, especially before they are mobile and begin to crawl.
 Baby proofing the space where you spend most of your time, your home, is a great starting point.

-As parents, you make many decisions every day to help keep your child healthy and safe.
-When it comes to sleep, your baby’s sleep environment is always important – day or night.
+Your baby’s sleep environment is always important – day or night.
 Some sleep practices are safer than others.
+Follow these recommendations:

-• Have your baby sleep on a separate sleep surface in the same room as you for the first six months.
+• Have your baby sleep on a separate sleep surface in the same room as you for the first 6 months

-• Breastfeed- breastfeeding helps to prevent sleep-related infant death.
-Breastfeeding boosts babies’ immune systems- the more you feed the better the protection.
+• Breastfeeding helps to prevent sleep-related infant death.
+Breastfeeding boosts babies’ immune systems, the more you feed the better the protection.
 Any amount of breast milk will help keep your baby healthy.

 Learn more: